 “People seem to respond to the way I visualize stories,” filmmaker Patrick Wimp says.
 “I love style.
 I like to bring fantastical elements to my stories and explore the full breadth of visual language.”
 Wimp, an instructor at DePaul, Northwestern and the Harold Ramis Film School, is coming off a long festival run for a John Hughes-style teen comedy, “Bernadette,” winning more than a dozen awards.
 His biggest recent project is the three-episode digital comedy series, “Brothers from the Suburbs,” following three awkward Black teenagers in an affluent, predominantly white, private school community.
 Among its nods were audience and jury awards at the 2019 Austin Film Festival; Wimp has sold that series to Warner Bros, which is shopping the show to networks.
 He was cinematographer on Chance the Rapper’s “We Go High” short music video directed by Elijah Alvarado.
 “I love hip-hop and this was a pipe-dream experience.”
 The virus, he says, “derailed any potential production work,” but he’s finished writing another original pilot and is attached to direct a feature doc about the founder of the Chicago Defender.
 “Identity is a core theme that runs through my work,” Wimp says.
 “The search for human identity crosses a lot of boundaries and sits at the center of a lot of great storytelling.
 I’m also drawn to examinations of identity and racial interactions in America.
 I want to tell stories about Black characters and other diverse or marginalized characters just doing regular things, presented as real people.
 These are stories that get told about white characters all the time, and for me, dispelling stereotype and caricature is really important.”

 Director-producer-journalist Jiayan “Jenny” Shi is a Kartemquin FIlms associate and 2018 Diverse Voices in Docs fellow.
 Shi’s been working on her first feature, “Finding Yingying,” since 2017, the story of a talented Chinese student who vanished from the University of Illinois campus, and how her life touched everyone around her.
 A Kartemquin co-production, it won a Special Jury Recognition for Breakthrough Voice at SXSW and is at festivals until its still-to-be-announced distribution home.
-Shi was a translator for the Academy Award-winning “American Factory,” and collaborated this summer with a Chinese director on a COVID documentary from a global perspective.
+Shi was a translator for the Academy Award-winning “American Factory,” and is collaborating with a Chinese director on a COVID documentary from a global perspective.
 “My identity and perspective as an Asian woman play a key role in the stories I want to tell and the way I tell them,” she says.
 “I’m proud to be a female filmmaker of color, and I’m lucky to be championed by people who share the same values and respect work from BIPOC.
 But I hope there will be more access to resources and funding.
 What’s more, for emerging filmmakers, it’s crucial to have systemic and continuous support, such as mentorship programs with veteran filmmakers.”